Constantin Isopescu-Grecul: Early life and career

 Born into a noble ethnic Romanian family in Czernowitz (Cernăuți), his father Dimitrie was a high school principal and conservationist, and his paternal grandfather a Romanian Orthodox priest.
 Constantin's mother Aglaia Constantinovici-Grecul was the daughter of Ghideon Ritter von Grecul, who variously served as an archimandrite and as a high government official.
 Constantin had three siblings: Aurelia, a sister, who married the Austrian academic Johann Wenzel Patz; brothers Emanoil, Eusebie and Gheorghe—respectively, a professor, a physician, and a career soldier.
 Constantin alone was adopted by his maternal uncle, Temistocle Grecul, and therefore had a distinguishing compound surname.

-Constantin attended school in his native city, then enrolling in Czernowitz University.
-Around 1892, he became a contributor to the Bukovinian–Romanian press, with articles in Încercări Literare, and later in Gazeta Bucovinei.
+He attended school in his native city, then enrolling in Czernowitz University.

+On Christmas Day 1885, Isopescu-Grecul appeared in the Romanian play Florin și Florica, produced by an amateur troupe of Romanians in Bukovina.
+He shared the stage with Aglaea Drogli and her son George; Aglaea's brother, the celebrated poet Mihai Eminescu, was in the audience.
+On March 23, 1890, the young man was voted in as vice president of Societatea Academică Junimea student society; fellow law student Dimitrie Tușinschi became treasurer.
+Around 1892, he was a contributor to the Bukovinian–Romanian press, with articles in Încercări Literare, and later in Gazeta Bucovinei.
 These he signed as Constantin Verdi, or just Verdi.
 Also under this signature, he published his first and only poetry pieces.
-Having received a law doctorate in 1897, he entered the magistracy, serving as court clerk in Gura Humorului for a time before becoming a prosecutor in Czernowitz.
+Having received a law doctorate in 1897, young Isopescu-Grecul entered the magistracy, serving as court clerk in Gura Humorului for a time before becoming a prosecutor in Czernowitz.
 From 1905, he was assistant professor of criminal law at his alma mater, rising to full professor in 1909.

+Isopescu-Grecul also ran a law practice in Vienna, the Austro-Hungarian capital.
 He married in 1897, and had a son and a daughter.

-Also in 1897, Isopescu-Grecul made his debut in politics, as one of the founding members of the Bukovina National Romanian Party, centered on Iancu Flondor and Concordia Society.
+Also in 1897, he made his debut in politics, as one of the founding members of the Bukovina National Romanian Party, centered on Iancu Flondor and Concordia Society.
 His journalistic work saw print in virtually every newspaper and magazine in Czernowitz, but also in Romanian publications in other parts of Austria-Hungary (Tribuna, Vatra) and in the Kingdom of Romania (Convorbiri Literare, Neamul Românesc).
 The latter were sometimes signed as Un român bucovinean ("A Bukovinian Romanian").
 His scholarly works focused on attempts to regulate predatory lending, which was a main topic of legal and economic concern in his region.
 He published his work on "usury" and the Austrian penal code in 1906.